AmaliaCS/AmaliaCS/README.md

 - 👋 Hi, I’m @AmaliaCS
-- 👀 I’m interested in UI/UX design
+- 👀 I’m a cybersecurity and digital forensics enthusiast
-- 🌱 I’m currently learning JAVA, Python, C#
+- 🌱 Bachelor's/ Honours/ Certifications..
+PenTesting, Vulnerability assessment, Ethical Hacking
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me amaliaaugustus@outlook.com
+- 📫 How to reach me amaliaaugustu@gmail.com